PGYER/upload-app-api-example/README_EN.md

 ## Introduction

-[PGYER App Testing Distribution Platform](https://www.pgyer.com) is a platform for hosting beta testing and distributing installation packages for apps, supporting iOS app packages (`.ipa` files) and Android app packages (`.apk` files).
+[PGYER](https://www.pgyer.com) is a platform for hosting beta testing and distributing installation packages for apps, supporting iOS app packages (`.ipa` files) and Android app packages (`.apk` files).

 This project demonstrates how to use the PGYER API to upload iOS or Android installation package files to the PGYER platform and retrieve the upload result.